Low Countries: Terminology

-In Dutch, and to a lesser extent in English, the Low Countries colloquially means the Netherlands and Belgium, sometimes the Netherlands and Flanders—the Dutch-speaking north of Belgium.
-For example, a Low Countries derby (Derby der Lage Landen), is a sports event between Belgium and the Netherlands.
+In Dutch and to a lesser extent English, the Low Countries colloquially means the Netherlands and Belgium or sometimes the Netherlands and Flanders, the Flemish-speaking north of Belgium.
+For example, a Low Countries derby (Derby der Lage Landen) is a sports event between Belgium and the Netherlands.

 Belgium separated in 1830 from the (northern) Netherlands.
 The new country took its name from Belgica, the Latinised name for the Low Countries, as it was known during the Eighty Years' War (1568–1648).
 The Low Countries were in that war divided in two parts.
-On one hand, the northern Federated Netherlands or Belgica Foederata rebelled against King Philip II of Spain; on the other, the southern Royal Netherlands or Belgica Regia remained loyal to the Spanish king.
-This divide laid the early foundation for the later modern states of Belgium and the Netherlands.
+On one hand, the northern Federated Netherlands, or Belgica Foederata, rebelled against King Philip II of Spain; on the other hand, the southern Royal Netherlands, or Belgica Regia, remained loyal to the Spanish king.
+The division laid the early foundation for today's states of Belgium and the Netherlands.

 History

-The region politically had its origins in the Carolingian empire; more precisely, most of the people were within the Duchy of Lower Lotharingia.
+The region politically had its origins in the Carolingian Empire; more precisely, most of the people were within the Duchy of Lower Lotharingia.
 After the disintegration of Lower Lotharingia, the Low Countries were brought under the rule of various lordships until they came to be in the hands of the Valois Dukes of Burgundy.
 Hence, a large part of the Low Countries came to be referred to as the Burgundian Netherlands.
-After the reign of the Valois Dukes ended, much of the Low Countries were controlled by the House of Habsburg.
-This area was referred to as the Habsburg Netherlands, which was also called the Seventeen Provinces up to 1581.
+After the reign of the Valois Dukes ended, much of the region was controlled by the House of Habsburg.
+The area was referred to as the Habsburg Netherlands, which was also called the Seventeen Provinces up to 1581.
 Even after the political secession of the autonomous Dutch Republic (or "United Provinces") in the north, the term "Low Countries" continued to be used to refer collectively to the region.
-The region was temporarily united politically between 1815 and 1839, as the United Kingdom of the Netherlands, before this split into the three modern countries of the Netherlands, Belgium and Luxembourg.
+The region was temporarily united politically between 1815 and 1839, as the United Kingdom of the Netherlands, which later became three countries: the Netherlands, Belgium and Luxembourg.